MattKeeley/HTB-Writeups/README.md

 # HTB-Writeups
-All the writeups are password protected with the Root password.
+All hack the box writeups are password protected with the Root password.